Collection: Apple Trees

 Should I train my apple tree?

-Besides looking sublime, espalier apple trees save space, make apple harvesting easier and produce better fruit.
+Besides looking sublime, espalier apple trees save space, make apple harvesting easier and can produce better fruit.
 Learn how you can train your apple tree.

 What are the best apple trees to grow in the UK?